 NPR's Terence Samuel to lead USA Today

-USA Today has named Terence Samuel, a veteran political journalist who has helped to lead NPR's newsroom since 2017, to be its next editor in chief, according to three people with direct knowledge of the decision.
+USA Today has named Terence Samuel, a veteran political journalist who has helped to lead NPR's newsroom since 2017, to be its next editor in chief.

-Samuel, currently NPR's vice president of newsgathering, will inherit a once-proud news title devastated by cuts.
+Samuel, currently NPR's vice president of newsgathering and executive editor, will inherit a once-proud news title devastated by cuts.
 USA Today's parent company, Gannett, has cut 54 percent of its staff over the past four years, according to Jon Schleuss, president of the News Guild, which represents hundreds of journalists throughout the company, though not at USA Today.

-Samuel will depart a national broadcast network with vast reach and its own financial strains: NPR recently underwent serious cutbacks that included a 10 percent reduction in the size of its workforce due to a collapse of podcast sponsorships.
+Samuel will depart a national broadcast network with vast reach and its own financial strains: NPR recently underwent serious cutbacks that included a 10-percent reduction in staff due to a collapse of podcast sponsorships.

-Gannett's challenges are, if anything, more severe, as it has been hit by the problems in the newspaper industry and by a crushing debt burden born of the financing by which GateHouse Media, a community-newspaper company, swallowed the old Gannett Company.
+Gannett's challenges are, if anything, more severe.
+It has been hit by the problems in the newspaper industry and by a crushing debt burden born of the financing by which GateHouse Media, a community-newspaper company, swallowed the old Gannett Company.

 At USA Today, Samuel replaces Nicole Carroll, who departed earlier this year.
-Hundreds of Gannett Co. journalists are planning to stage a walkout next week over compensation for its chief executive and the slashing cuts inside the chain's newsrooms.
+Hundreds of Gannett Co. journalists are planning to stage a walkout next week to protest the compensation for its chief executive and the slashing cuts to the chain's newsrooms.

 Samuel is known within NPR as an affable figure who operates with confidence born of decades of Washington experience.
-Prior to joining NPR, he was a politics editor at the Washington Post responsible for its coverage of the White House and Congress, and he previously worked as a reporter in Roanoke, Va.
-He also reported for the Village Voice, the Philadelphia Inquirer, the St. Louis Post-Dispatch and US News & World Report.
+Prior to joining NPR, he was a politics editor at the Washington Post responsible for its coverage of the White House and Congress.
+He also reported for the The Roanoke Times & World News, The Philadelphia Inquirer, The St. Louis Post-Dispatch and U.S. News & World Report.
+He got his start at The Village Voice in New York.

+In a brief interview, Samuel said he arrived at NPR the day before then President Donald Trump fired FBI Director Jim Comey.

+His last day at NPR will be June 23.
+He will start at USA Today on July 10.
+Gannett had intended to announce this news on Monday, but put out a statement early Friday afternoon after learning NPR was about to report the news based on information from three sources with direct knowledge who were unaffiliated with the network.

-In a release, Gannett's new chief content officer, Kristin Roberts, said Samuel would accelerate the transformation of the newspaper, citing "his reputation of leading award-winning newsrooms and fostering cultural change."
+In the release, Gannett's new chief content officer, Kristin Roberts, said Samuel would accelerate the newspaper's transformation, citing "his reputation of leading award-winning newsrooms and fostering cultural change."

 While following a relatively conventional arc, Samuel's career includes colorful episodes.